Subscribe to our YouTube channel

 - Your name cannot include words that could confuse your corporation with a government agency (FBI, Treasury, State Department, etc.).

-You can read the South Carolina state statute about corporation naming guidelines here.
+You can read the South Carolina state statute about corporation naming guidelines on the South Carolina Legislature website.

 Informal Business Structures